EnterpriseDB/tpa/docs/src/barman.md

-When an instance is given the `barman` role in config.yml, TPAexec will configure it as a [Barman](https://pgbarman.org/) server to take backups of any other instances that name it in their `backup` setting.
+When an instance is given the `barman` role in config.yml, TPA will configure it as a [Barman](https://pgbarman.org/) server to take backups of any other instances that name it in their `backup` setting.